symonehouston/arcade/README.md

 - Read instruction and press the space bar to begin
 - Use the arrow keys to move the snake and collect food
 - Do not touch the edges and do not run into yourself
+- The end screen will automatically close after 5 seconds and bring you back to the main arcade

 **HAVE FUN!!**